 Canning pumpkin is a great way to preserve this versatile squash for use throughout the year.
 There are several benefits to canning pumpkin rather than buying it pre-canned.

-See also How to cook catfish in a pan
+See also How to cook a small lobster tail

 1. Cost-Effective